 - MSc Dissertation

 Transferable and key skills are delivered throughout the programme through online material, specialist lectures, site visits, laboratory work, integrated project work and interaction with experienced professionals.
 Teaching staff are all experienced within industry and academia.
 Assessment is principally from coursework assignments, examinations and a research dissertation.
-You will also be expected to present your design work to internal staff and external industrialists as part of the learning and assessment process.
+Students will also be expected to present design work to internal staff and external industrialists as part of the learning and assessment process.

 Graduate employment may be found in both public or private sectors within civil engineering and other built environment disciplines such as transportation or public health dealing with many key activities such as construction, design, infrastructure, sustainability, environmental and transportation impacts and project management.